-Safety is a major consideration while selecting electrical equipment, appliances, or devices.
-Every equipment and machine at homes, offices, or factories need a well-established electrical system.
-Without it, electrical devices become vulnerable to damage from overloads and short circuits in the event of power fluctuations or high inrush currents.
+Safety is a major consideration in selecting electrical equipment, appliances, or devices.
+Every piece of equipment and machine at homes, offices or factories needs a well-established electrical system.
+Without it, electrical devices can become vulnerable to damage from overloads and short circuits in the event of power fluctuations or high inrush currents.

-Circuit breaker technology has advanced in recent years, and new techniques have been developed to curb power fluctuations and provide overcurrent protection.
+Circuit breaker technology has advanced in recent years, and new techniques have been developed to curb power fluctuations and provide overload protection.
 One such technique is the use of the MCB (Miniature Circuit Breaker).
-To get you started, we'll go over some of the basics in this article.
+To get you started, we'll go over some of the basics of a mini circuit breaker in this article.

 MCBs are small electromechanical devices mainly used to protect circuits from overcurrent failures and ensure electrical safety in residences, offices, and industrial sites.